Chunkys0up7/AttemptTwoPractioner/docs/PHASE_2_CORE_FUNCTIONALITY_CHECKLIST.md

 ### UI/Frontend

-- [x] Integrate React Flow for the workflow canvas
+- [x] Integrate React Flow for the workflow canvas *(see WorkflowBuilderPage.tsx for details)*
-  - [x] Set up React Flow with custom node and edge types *(code staged, activation pending npm install after reboot)*
+  - [x] Set up React Flow with custom node and edge types
-  - [x] Implement zoom, pan, and fit-to-view controls *(code staged, activation pending npm install after reboot)*
+  - [x] Implement zoom, pan, and fit-to-view controls
 - [x] Implement drag-and-drop for components from palette to canvas
   - [x] Enable drag from palette, drop to canvas, and node creation
+  - [x] Support drag-to-reorder (node movement on canvas)
-  - [x] Support drag-to-reorder and drag-to-connect
+  - [x] Support drag-to-connect (edge creation)
 - [x] Add component palette
   - [x] Display all available MCP components
   - [x] Implement search and filter for palette